 Planner inputs: Capacity and pacing

-These inputs are some of the highest-leverage planning decisions in TRIPS.
+These inputs are some of the highest-leverage planning decisions in the planner.

 Effort intent